pnjorge/GridHopperTac/README.md

 It provides the most essential features of the original GridHopper.net web app in a very lightweight package.

 Field tested on a Samsung Galaxy Watch 4 Classic w/display 46mm, 450x450.
 Running well on a Watch 5 Pro and Watch 6 Classic also.
-Other WearOS watches with similarly sized displays should work also.
+Other WearOS watches with similarly sized displays will work also.

 Install by sideloading the APK to a Wear OS watch using Android Studio, ADB, or other compatible APK installation tools.
 Try Malcolm's 'Wear Installer 2' to sideload the APK.
 He details the connection and pairing procedure.